hackclub/winter/jacobs1242.md

 |    Domain       |           html url                    | $10    |
 |    DB Servr     |           Backend                     | $20    |
 | Total           |                                       | $30.00 |

+[ ] I am a current high school student (or younger).
+[ ] I have submitted an RSVP at https://hackclub.com/winter
+[ ]I am a member of the Hack Club Slack (Join at https://hackclub.com/slack) [ ] I have self-reviewed my project proposal